My EC2 Linux instance failed the instance status check due to over-utilization of its resources. How do I troubleshoot this?

 - Reboot your instance to return it to a healthy status.

-Note: If your instance CPU requirements are higher than what your current instance type can offer, the problem will occur again after a reboot.
+Note: If your instance CPU requirements are higher than what your current instance type can offer, then the problem will occur again after a reboot.

 - Consider changing your instance to an instance type that meets your CPU requirements.

-- If your instance is a burstable performance instance (T2, T3, or T3a), check its CPUCreditBalance by listing the instance's metrics.
+- If your instance is a burstable performance instance (T2, T3, or T3a), then check its CPUCreditBalance by listing the instance's metrics.
 You can list metrics using the CloudWatch console or using the AWS Command Line Interface (AWS CLI).

 Note: If you receive errors when running AWS CLI commands, make sure that you’re using the most recent version of the AWS CLI.